 The narrator describes the history of the town of Maycomb.
 It began with a man named Sinkfield, who started a tavern and convinced the governor’s land surveyors to arrange the new town they were planning to his liking.
 The town is small and out of the way, but it has a high percentage of professional people living there, which saves it from “becoming another grubby little Alabama community.”

-Lee re-used this description word for word in Mockingbird, showing how the most consistent carryover between the two books is its setting and the backstories of its characters.
-The description establishes Maycomb as unique among Alabama towns, with unique qualities that stop it from being “grubbly,” though one might argue that this description mirrors Jean Louise’s perception of the town at this point.
+Lee re-used this description word for word in Mockingbird, showing how the most consistent carryovers between the two books are its setting and the backstories of its characters.
+The description establishes Maycomb as unique among Alabama towns, with unique qualities that stop it from being “grubby,” though one might argue that this description mirrors Jean Louise’s perception of the town at this point.

 There are few newcomers to Maycomb, so families intermarry many times over.
 The two families living in an area called Old Sarum are the Cunninghams and the Coninghams, and they often argue over which is which when it comes to a land dispute.
 Maycomb didn’t have a paved street until an F. D. Roosevelt program provided a small one in the grammar school, which only led to confusion for the playing children.

 The humorous anecdote about the paved road also shows the wide divide between the world of the North and the federal government and the way the small, self-sufficient community of Maycomb perceives the federal government as incompetent.
 This divide leads to more sinister clashes between Maycomb and the outside world when it comes to the federally mandated issues of segregation and integration.